Med025/Mall-Sales/README.md

 # Mall-Sales

 ## About
-This Project goals to explore the Sales Journy Data to understand top performing Product Name , Sales of the different Category.
+This Project goals to explore the Train Journy Data to understand top performing Product Name , Sales of the different Category.

 The Goals is to study how Sales stategies can be improved and optimized.